Tallong, New South Wales: Post-Federation

 By 1900, cattle grazing was slowly giving way to a thriving fruit industry, known particularly for apples and pears.
 The village sent an annual exhibit of a tall pyramid of fruit to the Sydney Royal Easter Show; Tallong's apples and pears took top honours several times throughout the early part of the twentieth century.

 The population reached 200 in 1920, and a Memorial Hall was constructed to mark the town's growth and record the service of local residents in World War I. The Hall and war memorial are still standing today.

 In 1955 the Australian poet and novelist Seaforth Mackenzie drowned while attempting to swim across Tallong (formerly Barber's) Creek near the town.

 Tallong was destroyed in the Chatsbury bushfire of 1965.
-It's economy did not fully recover and the award-winning fruit industry folded.
+Its economy did not fully recover and the award-winning fruit industry folded.
 Many residents moved and the post office and a number of small businesses closed.